Data-Efficient Fine-Tuning of Vision-Language Models for Diagnosis of Alzheimer's Disease: Introduction

-In this paper, we propose a data-efficient pipeline for fine-tuning 3D Med-VLMs, models originally trained on a variety of medical imaging modalities, for the diagnosis of AD using 3D MRI data.
-A key challenge in AD diagnosis is the lack of detailed textual reports.
-Given that the dataset contains metadata describing subject-specific information and MRI-derived attributes, such as hippocampal volume, ventricular size and whole-brain volume, we propose leveraging this information to generate synthetic reports, thereby providing richer textual supervision.
-Moreover, most existing models lack integration of clinical diagnostic knowledge, which is essential for informed decision-making in real-world settings.
+In this paper, we propose a data-efficient pipeline for fine-tuning 3D Med-VLMs to diagnose AD using 3D MRI data.
+A key challenge in AD diagnosis is the lack of detailed radiology reports.
+Given that the dataset contains metadata describing subject-specific information and MRI-derived attributes, we propose leveraging this information to generate synthetic reports, thereby providing richer textual supervision.
+Moreover, most existing models lack integration of clinical diagnostic knowledge, which is vital for informed decision-making in real-world settings.
 Since cognitive assessments, such as mini-mental state examination (MMSE) scores, play a crucial role in clinical diagnosis of AD, we introduce a learnable auxiliary token for predicting the MMSE score.
 This auxiliary prediction task further guides the tuning of image and text representations.
 To address the domain gap arising from differences in imaging principles and characteristics between MRI and other radiological modalities, we adopt prompt tuning~\cite{jia2022vpt}, a lightweight and parameter-efficient fine-tuning approach that adapts both the image and text encoders.
 Additionally, a cross-attention mechanism is applied to enhance alignment between visual and textual modalities.